-We estimate that the net proceeds to us from this offering and the concurrent CTO private placement will be approximately \$\frac{million}{million}\$, or \$\frac{million}{million}\$ if the underwriters exercise in full their option to purchase additional shares, after deducting underwriting discounts and commissions and other estimated expenses payable by us, in each case, based on an assumed public offering price of \$\frac{per}{per}\$ per share, which is the mid-point of the price range set forth on the front cover of this prospectus.
+We estimate that the net proceeds to us from this offering and the concurrent CTO private placement will be approximately \$\frac{million}{million} or \$\frac{million}{million} if the underwriters exercise in full their option to purchase additional shares, after deducting underwriting discounts and commissions and other estimated expenses, in each case, based on an assumed public offering price of \$\frac{per}{per}\$ per share, which is the mid-point of the price range set forth on the front cover of this prospectus.

-We intend to use approximately \$\frac{\text{million}}{\text{offirm}}\$ million of the net proceeds from this offering and the concurrent CTO private placement to fund the cash purchase price for the REIT Purchased Properties.
+We intend to use approximately \$\frac{1}{2}\$ million of the net proceeds from this offering and the concurrent CTO private placement to fund the cash purchase price for 15 of the properties in our initial portfolio.
 We will contribute these properties and the remaining net proceeds from this offering and the concurrent CTO private placement to our Operating Partnership in exchange for OP units.
-We intend to cause our Operating Partnership to use approximately \$\frac{\text{million}}{\text{of}}\$ million of the remaining net proceeds from this offering and the concurrent CTO private placement to fund the cash purchase price for the OP Purchased Properties.
-Any remaining net proceeds will be used for general corporate and working capital purposes, including possible future property acquisitions.
+We intend to cause our Operating Partnership to use the remaining net proceeds from this offering and the concurrent CTO private placement for general corporate and working capital purposes, including possible future property acquisitions.

-Pending the permanent use of the net proceeds from these offerings, we intend to cause our Operating Partnership to invest the net proceeds in interest-bearing, short-term investment-grade securities, money-market accounts or other investments that are consistent with our intention to qualify for taxation as a REIT for U.S. federal income tax purposes.
+Pending the permanent use of the net proceeds from these offerings, we intend to invest the net proceeds in interest-bearing, short-term investment-grade securities, money-market accounts or other investments that are consistent with our intention to qualify for taxation as a REIT for U.S. federal income tax purposes.